Excel Absolute Value (Table of Contents)

 Absolute Value in Excel

-Absolute Value in Excel can be calculated using the ABS function, which is available under the category of Math and Trig in Insert function.
-Absolute Value is the positive form of any negative value whether is it an integer number or decimal number.
-To use the ABS function, go to the Insert function option from the Formula menu tab in Excel and select ABS function, or else we can directly select ABS function by going in the edit mode of any cell.
+Absolute Value in Excel is the positive form of any negative value, whether it is an integer number or a decimal number.
+It can be calculated using the ABS function, available under Math and Trig in the Insert function.
+To use the ABS function, go to the Insert function option from the Formula menu tab in Excel and select ABS function, or else we can directly select the ABS function by going into the edit mode of any cell.
 Then select those cells that contain negative values as per syntax.
-We will see, it would get converted into positive absolute value.
+We will see; it would get converted into a positive absolute value.

 Absolute Formula in Excel